 All the while, the real product is you and me.
 And will continue, staying forever one step ahead of government and legislation.
 The folks that dictate policy, those that set the rules, have their noses in the trough – exploiting our own versions of reality.
 Be aware, bad actors are everywhere and weaponise the very same platforms we use to chat to our mates and share deeply personal information.
 This doesn’t go back into the box.

 Background: In 2005 we, through a series of independent “inventions” created the concept of the “universal cookie”.
 It was based on tracking and classifying “user demographics” across the internet.
 At the time we saw the huge potential to influence buying decisions across time and different properties.
 In 2008 we pitched this to AOL/Time Warner who was the biggest advertising network on the web at the time.
 And they bit, hard.
-Subsequently, conversations broke down due to privacy concerns and their own own internal strife.
+Subsequently, conversations broke down due to privacy concerns and their own internal strife.

 We killed our project development in 2010 and now employ a “we don’t need your data” policy.
 We embrace fairness, data minimisation and respect for private data.
-We encourage this in all our clients.
+We encourage this to all our clients.